Samizo-AITL/zenn-articles/articles/en/01_semiconductor/index.md

   (Process monitoring with ETEST, screening by wafer testing,
   and root-cause determination and corrective decisions through FA)

+- **🧠 If You Want to Use OpenLane Without Breaking It (Design Philosophy, Reality, and Operations)**
+  → 23 → 24 → 25 → 26
+  (Environment setup → Limits of physical design → Timing truth → Operations and reproducibility)

 ---

 ## 🎯 Scope of This Series